rcc11/4chan-sounds-player/README.md

 __Sound Properties__
 - `sound-count` - The number of songs added to the player.
 - `sound-index` - The index of the sound (starting from 1).
 - `sound-name` - The name of the sound.
+If you want to scroll long sound names use `sound-name-marquee`.

 __Links/Buttons__